Manuel107/Project_Travel/README.md

-## The Pan-European Poker Inter-challenge (PEPI) is about to begin.
+## The Pan-European Travel Challenge is about to begin.

-Over the course of a week, the organisation is running poker tournaments in all the main European capitals – each one with tempting prizes to be won.
+Over the course of a week, an airline company organizes competition in all the main European capitals – each one with tempting prizes to be won.

-You’re a skilled poker player and feeling lucky, but you can’t possibly get to all these places.
+You love to travel but you can’t possibly get to all these places.
 How do you get the most out of your week?
 By planning your route for minimum expense and maximum wins.

 ## Game rules:
 - Earn points for each city you visit.